3ill/3ill/README.md

 </p>

-# Who am i? 🤔
+# Who am I? 🤔
 Hey there, I'm **Chikezie**, your go-to guy for all things code-related.
 I'm a **blockchain developer**, **full-stack wizard**, and **data enthusiast**.
 You'll often find me lost in the wonderful realms of technology, grooving to music beats, and getting my game on.
 When I'm not busy crafting cool projects, I'm diving into deep conversations, geeking out with research, binge-watching anime, or unleashing my gaming skills.
-So, come join the fun as we embark on this awesome adventure together!
+So, join the fun as we embark on this incredible adventure together!

 # Stack 🛠
 - `SOLIDITY`